Written by Natalie Kugler

 Six days after the assassination of Rev. Dr. Martin Luther King Jr., U.S. Congress passed the Fair Housing Act of 1968.
 The Milwaukee Common Council finally followed this example and passed an open housing ordinance on April 30, 1968.

 In 1971 Phillips became Wisconsin’s first African American judge and in 1978 she became the first African American elected secretary of state.
 In 2002, she was invited to serve as Distinguished Visiting Professor of Law at Marquette Law School.
 Phillips also has a residence hall named after her at UW-Madison and a tribute to her in the Wisconsin Alumni Association’s Alumni Park.

 After Phillips passed away at the age of 95 in 2018, N. 4th St. was renamed “Vel R. Phillips Ave.”
 This street was where she attended school and church and runs through the council district she represented.
 Her legacy lives on through The Vel Phillips Foundation, which seeks “equality and opportunity for minorities through social justice, education, equal housing opportunities, and jobs.”
-The Milwaukee community is grateful for Phillips and her constituents, without which housing would not be what it is today.
+The Milwaukee community is grateful for Phillips and her constituents.

 Sources and further reading: